In this tutorial, we learn how to enable EPEL on CentOS 6.

 - CentOS 6 installation with root privileges via sudo

-If you have no sudo configured you can run the commands below from root user and remove sudo command.
+If you have no sudo configured, you can run the commands below from the root user and remove the sudo command.

 First of all let’s import CentOS 6 RPM GPG Key